Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

 3.)
 MY Resume

 The second font is the best to use compared to the others, it’s more important to have a readable and scannable resume that’s clear rather than trying to look extravagant or as complicated as the universe.
+If you aren’t completely sure about your choice of fonts, read our helpful post on the topic.

-(Sometimes you’re required to send your resume in a certain format depending on the company’s Applicant Tracking System.
+(Sometimes, you’re required to send your resume in a certain format depending on the company’s Applicant Tracking System.
 Unless there are specific instructions, the safest way to send your resume is in the form of a PDF – the main reason being a PDF doesn’t change depending on the computer’s operating system.)

 What matters more is having clarity – it should look sensible and authentic.